-5.3 Main engine and intake system dimensions:
+5.3 Main Power Unit engine and intake system dimensions:

-- 5.3.1 The height of the crankshaft rotational axis must be at 160 mm \pm 1 mm above the reference plane. - 5.3.2 The length between front and rear mounting flanges (engine including bellhousing and/or spaceframe) must be 700 mm \pm 0.5 mm. - 5.3.3 The engine-to-chassis mounting points must be arranged in accordance with Drawing 2.1. - 5.3.4 The bell housing or space frame-to-gearbox mounting surface must be arranged in accordance with Drawing 1.9d. - 5.3.5 The engine including bell housing or space frame and intake system must comply with the maximum dimensions given in Drawing 2.2.
-If necessary for the installation of the engine, local extensions may be added. - 5.3.6 The air intake must be situated on top of the engine, behind or inside the principal roll structure. - 5.3.7 All air feeding the engine must pass through the main rollover structure of the car. - 5.3.8 The bellhouse or space frame must provide the forward pickup points of the lower rear wishbone in accordance with Drawings 1.9a and 1.9e.

-5.4 Engine weight:
+- 5.3.1 The height of the crankshaft rotational axis must be at 160 mm \pm 1 mm above the reference plane. - 5.3.2 The length between front and rear mounting flanges (Power Unit engine including bellhousing and/or spaceframe) must be 700 mm \pm 0.5 mm. - 5.3.3 The Power Unit engine -to-chassis mounting points must be arranged in accordance with Drawing 2.1. - 5.3.4 The bell housing or space frame-to-gearbox mounting surface must be arranged in accordance with Drawing 1.9d. - 5.3.5 The Power Unit engine including bell housing or space frame and intake system but excluding the ES, must comply with the maximum dimensions given in Drawing 2.2.
+If necessary for the installation of the Power Unit engine, local extensions may be added. - 5.3.6 The air intake must be situated on top of the engine, behind or inside the principal roll structure. - 5.3.7 All air feeding the engine must pass through the main rollover structure of the car. - 5.3.8 The bellhouse or space frame must provide the forward pickup points of the lower rear wishbone in accordance with Drawings 1.9a and 1.9e. - 5.4 Engine weight: